Restoring the Back Burn

 What is the aim of the project?

-To investigate the potential to restore 5.8 kilometres of the Back Burn to a more natural state between Rhind Hill in the Lomond Hills and Newton, north of Markinch.
+To restore 5.8 kilometres of the Back Burn to a more natural state between Rhind Hill in the Lomond Hills and Newton, north of Markinch.
 We are also looking to improve local biodiversity and develop the area with local communities.

 Who is undertaking this project?